The Best Disk Cloning Software of 2026 [Free/Paid]

 1. Open EaseUS ToDo Backup

 • Launch EaseUS ToDo Backup and go to the “Clone” feature.
-Again, without the paid version, you can’t use this feature but you can backup the data and OS if you want.
+Again, without the paid version, you can’t use this feature, but you can back up the data and OS if you want.

 Choose the Clone feature

-• Select the type of clone you want to do i.e. Disk clone, system clone, or partition clone.
+• Select the type of clone you want to do, i.e., Disk clone, system clone, or partition clone.

 2. Select the Source Disk and Target Disk